 - Royal Marines and the USMC have exchange programs.
-US recon marines are often seconded to the Commandos and vice versa.
+U.S. recon marines are often seconded to the Commandos and vice versa.

-- The Special Boat Service (SBS) was part of the Royal Marines and used to recruit solely within their ranks.
+- The Special Boat Service (SBS) was part of the Royal Marines and used to recruit solely from within their ranks.
 However, a recent reorganization placed the SBS under the command of the Director Special Forces, and they now share their selection process with the SAS.

-- During the opening stages of the Falklands War, the 22-strong Royal Marine garrison of South Georgia managed to damage an Argentinian warship, shoot down a helicopter and drive back an invading force at least thrice their size.
+- During the opening stages of the Falklands War, the 22-strong Royal Marine garrison of South Georgia managed to damage an Argentinian warship, shoot down a helicopter and drive back an invading force at least thrice its size.

 - Their ethos is ingrained in four pillars: unselfishness, courage, determination, and cheerfulness in the face of adversity.